gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/tetrix.rst

 ----------

 - The TETRIX kit, being the most basic of all kit options, is easy to learn and provides a variety of options in building.
 The kit itself comes with :term:`c-channel <Channel>`, which is aluminum shaped in a C. It has pre-cut holes so motors, :term:`gears <Gear>`, or :term:`drive shafts <Shaft>` can be seamlessly integrated into the channel.
 For a beginner team with little to no experience, a TETRIX kit allows you to assemble a working drivetrain in a couple of hours (Note: Most other kits allow you to do the same thing, but with more customization options).
 - Furthermore, TETRIX is decent in terms of structural integrity, as long as the channels are loaded in the correct orientation.
-Typically, the orientation should be like an “n”, with the top face upward.
+Typically, the orientation should be like an "n", with the top face upward.
 Connecting the channels with :term:`locknut <Locknut>` instead of regular nuts aids in longevity.
 However, TETRIX is the weakest of the build systems and is very prone to bending, especially with long pieces of channel that have multiple axes of load.
 - It is simple to build basic mechanisms such as an arm using the gears and d-shaft.
 However, there are potential drawbacks to doing so.

 Disadvantages